Kenny Robinson (American football): St. Louis BattleHawks

-In October 2019, Robinson was drafted by the St. Louis BattleHawks via the 2020 XFL Draft.
-He was picked up in the 5th round (39th overall) of Phase 4: Defensive Backs.
-Robinson was the only player in the XFL who was eligible for the 2020 NFL Draft, and the XFL paid for him to take college classes online.
+In October 2019, Robinson was drafted by the St. Louis BattleHawks of the XFL via the 2020 XFL draft.
+He was selected in the 5th round (39th overall) of Phase 4: Defensive Backs.
+Robinson was the only player in the XFL who was eligible for the 2020 NFL draft, and the XFL paid for him to take college classes online.
 He said he chose the XFL to help his mother, who had been diagnosed with cancer.
-In Week 3 of the season, Robinson had an interception, and in Week 5 he was nominated for the XFL's Star of the Week with a pick and a sack.
+In Week 3 of the season, Robinson had an interception, and in Week 5, he was nominated for the XFL's Star of the Week with a pick and a sack.
 In the coronavirus-shortened XFL season, Robinson started all five games for the BattleHawks and had 21 tackles and two interceptions.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Carolina Panthers

 The Carolina Panthers selected Robinson with the 152nd pick in the fifth round of the 2020 NFL Draft, making him the first XFL player to be drafted into the NFL.
 Robinson was represented at the draft by Beyond Athlete Management.
 He was waived on September 6, 2020, and re-signed to the practice squad the next day.
-Robinson was promoted to the active roster on October 20, 2020.
+Robinson was promoted to the active roster on October 20.